Automattic/babble/readme.txt

 == Description ==

-This plugin is at a proof of concept stage for translating post type content for the built in types of `post` and `page`.
+This plugin is at a beta stage for translating post type content for the built in types of `post` and `page`.
 It is powering a live site at http://freespeechdebate.com/.

 The plugin was built with an aversion to both additional database tables, additional columns